mdingena/breakers-guild/services.md

 ## Search & Rescue

+In rare situations the Guild performs **Search & Rescue** services.
+In almost all cases, this is a direct result of discovering surviving passengers onboard a vehicle originally designated for salvaging. **Guild breakers always prioritise lives over profit.**

 ## Breaker Yards

 ?> The Guild currently does not operate any breaker yards.
 Should you require a breaker's expertise, please visit one of the following affiliated breaker yards.